hapax/hapax.github.io/research.md

 The first question is obviously interesting; black holes are cool and super weird.
-While the second question sounds technical, it turns out to be
-related: adding a boundary can provides simple, tractable models of puzzling aspects of black hole physics.
+While the second question sounds technical, it turns out to be related to the first: adding a boundary often provides simple, tractable models of puzzling aspects of black hole physics.
-So by answering the second question, we get technical tools which help us with the first!
+So by answering the second question, we get technical tools which help us learn more about black holes!

 #### Papers